oroinc/documentation/user_guide/workflow_management.rst

 Transition name is simply text identifier for user interface.

-Step from and step to allows user to specify on which step this transition will be available (step from) and where it will lead user after transition will be performed (step to).
+"From step" and "To step" allows user to specify on which step this transition will be available (From step) and where it will lead user after transition will be performed (To step).

 View from type has two options - "Popup window" and "Separate page".
 First tells that transition attributes must be rendered as regular popup window over the entity view page, second - transition will be shown as a separate page.

 Warning message is optional and used to warn user about something before performing of transitions.
-It can be extremely useful of transition performs some changes that can't be undone.
+It can be extremely useful if transition does some changes that can't be undone.

 Button icon and style allows user to customise look of transition button - icon and background color.